Frequently Asked Questions Regarding the National Institute of Justice's Confidentiality and Human Subject Protection Requirements

 - Q: Must I submit the form provided on NIJ's Human Subjects Protection Web page titled "A Protection of Human Subjects Assurance Identification/IRB Certification/Declarations of Exemption" to prove that my institution has a FWA or that the study has been determined to be exempt?

-- No. However, you are strongly encouraged to do so.
-A letter submitted on institution letterhead that addresses the relevant items from the form signed by the IRB chairperson along with the FWA number and the reviewed and approved documentation.
+- A. No. However, you are strongly encouraged to do so.
+A letter submitted on institution letterhead that addresses the relevant items from the form signed by the IRB chairperson and including the FWA number will also be acceptable.
+Studies deemed exempt by an IRB require an IRB exemption letter.

 - Q. If I am applying for an NIJ Fellowship, must I comply with the privacy certificate and the human subjects protection requirements?